Northwestern basketball player Jordan Hankins found dead

 EVANSTON, Ill.
 (AP) — Northwestern women’s basketball player Jordan Hankins has been found dead in her room at the university.

-The university said in a statement that Hankins’ body was found Monday afternoon.
+The university said in a statement that the 19-year-old Hankins’ body was found Monday afternoon.
 The statement from spokesman Carsten Parmenter said there is no indication of foul play or “any danger or threat to other members of the Northwestern community.”

 The nature and cause of Hankins’ death will be determined by the Cook County Medical Examiner’s Office.

-Women’s basketball coach Joe McKeown is calling Jordan, a sophomore, a “remarkably dynamic young woman,” adding her death is a “devastating loss for our basketball family.”
+Women’s basketball coach Joe McKeown called the 5-foot-8 sophomore a “remarkably dynamic young woman,” adding her death is a “devastating loss for our basketball family.”

 Most Read Stories